 - Add the diced butternut squash and continue to saute for another 5 minutes.

-- Add the salt, turmeric and cinnamon and toss to get the spices mixed in with the squash.
-Saute for an additional minutes.
+- Add the salt, turmeric, and cinnamon and toss to get the spices mixed in with the squash.
+Saute for an additional minute.

 - Depending on the sweetness of the butternut squash, sprinkle 2-4 tablespoons of sugar to the mixture and stir.
 Remove from the heat and set aside.

-- In a large covered pot, bring 8 cups water and salt to a boil.
-Add the rinsed rice and boil on high heat uncovered for about 7-8 minutes, or until the rice has slightly softened.
+- In a large covered pot, bring 8 cups of water and salt to a boil.
+Add the rinsed rice and boil on high heat uncovered for about 5-7 minutes, or until the rice has slightly softened.

 - Drain the rice in a colander and set aside.